Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

-Please note that copyright of this painting remains with myself.
+Please note that the copyright of this painting remains with me.
 The information I give here can be used for the following:

-- you can try to create a copy if it is for your own personal use and will not be sold on or given on for monetary or other gain (i.e you are using it as a practice exercise)
+- You can try to create a copy if it is for your own personal use and will not be sold on or given on for monetary or another gain (i.e you are using it as a practice exercise).

-- to create a painting that uses a similar technique but where the finished painting does not resemble my own artwork.
+- Create a painting that uses a similar technique but where the finished painting does not resemble my own artwork.

 Once I was happy with the texture that I applied I then left that to dry overnight.

-For this painting I used a number of different colours including permanent green middle and light, process cyan, prussian blue as well as metallic blue and green (beautiful colours!).
-The paints I use are artists quality and usually either Winsor and Newton Galeria acrylic paints or else Daler Rowney System 3 paints—it just depends on what I can get hold of in which colours.
+The paints I use are artist's quality and usually either Winsor and Newton Galeria acrylic paints or else Daler Rowney System 3 paints—it just depends on what I can get hold of in which colours.

-Near the end of the painting I applied some gold powder onto the tops of the texture and I also rubbed it into the cracks of some of the other texture.
+Near the end of the painting, I applied some gold powder onto the tops of the texture and I also rubbed it into the cracks of some of the other textures.
 You can also get a similar effect by dry-brushing gold or silver paint on top of the other layers.

-Once all the painting is complete and I am happy with the finished effect I paint the canvas sides with 2 coats of paint using a sponge. in this case I used a mix of blue and green.
+Once all the painting is complete and I am happy with the finished effect I paint the canvas sides with two coats of paint using a sponge. in this case, I used a mix of blue and green.

-To finish the painting I use a coat of a very heavy gloss varnish to really bring out the colours.
+To finish the painting I use a coat of very heavy gloss varnish to really bring out the colours.
 The varnish I use—although it says clear gloss—actually has a yellow tinge to it so should not be used for anything with white in, but it gives a nice warmth to other paintings.

 - Painting Texture - Creating a Textured Abstract Painting - Painting Texture